Kayli/logspub/philosophy-tgc.md

 - edmund husserl 1859-1938
   - german philosopher and mathematician who established the school of phenomenology
   - husserl creates phenomenology
     - science of ideal definitions of objects, pure field of evidence, ideal analysis of experience
     - in order to justify objective reality, as reaction against representationalism
     - ideal objects/perceptions are part of a transcendental ego which determines our experience
+  - starts talking about alienation later in his career

 ## lecture 14: kierkegard's critique of reason